Diversity, Equity, and Inclusion Statement

 Making a difference, to all…

 NHSDC believes that anyone who uses data to impact policy, improve human services and drive systems change benefits from diverse perspectives.
-We define diversity as representative of races, ethnicities, ages, sexual orientation, religion, abilities, gender, gender identity, immigration status, national origin and lived experiences.
+We define diversity as representative of races, ethnicities, ages, sexual orientations, religions, abilities, gender, gender identity, immigration status, national origin, and lived experiences.
 We commit to diversity in speakers, panels, and plenaries, and will dedicate resources to ensure access and inclusion to NHSDC conferences and other programming.
-Further, we commit to development of a board of directors that represents the diversity of the field and its consumers.
+Further, we commit to the development of a board of directors that represents the diversity of the field and its consumers.

 Systemic and Institutional Racism

-NHSDC strongly supports the use of data to affect and change policies that have long supported the propagation of systemic, institutional and structural racism.
-Populations experiencing or at-risk of homelessness are disproportionately Black, Indigenous and People of Color (BIPOC), and suffer from the oppression and racism by the institutions that serve them.
+NHSDC strongly supports the use of data to affect and change policies that have long supported the propagation of systemic, institutional, and structural racism.
+Populations experiencing or at risk of homelessness are disproportionately Black, Indigenous and People of Color (BIPOC), and suffer from the oppression and racism by the institutions that serve them.
 These range from policing, corrections, and health care to housing and homeless services.
-Our goal is to provide a platform where anyone who uses data in human services has an opportunity to demonstrate how data is being used to dismantle racism within these systems, as well as recognizing the intersections of race and other identities that face discrimination.
+Our goal is to provide a platform where anyone who uses data in human services has an opportunity to demonstrate how data is being used to dismantle racism within these systems, as well as recognize the intersections of race and other identities that face discrimination.
 We will prominently feature presentations and examples in our conference settings.
-As a board we commit to take a stand against policies and practices that further bigotry, racism, and othering in organizations that use human services data.
+As a board, we commit to taking a stand against policies and practices that further bigotry, racism, and othering in organizations that use human services data.

 Find trends, tools, best practices, and community support at the next NHSDC conference.